top of page

 Our piano classes, using the renowned Faber curriculum, are perfect for students ages 4 through adult.
 Whether you're a beginner or advancing your skills, our expert instructors provide engaging and supportive lessons.
 We prioritize excellent communication between parents and teachers to ensure a collaborative learning experience.
 As part of your registration, students can participate in our December and May recitals, showcasing their progress in a fun and encouraging environment.
 Join us to develop your musical talents and enjoy personalized support every step of the way!

-Ukulele Lessons
+Ukulele

 Our beginner ukulele classes are perfect for younger students eager to start their musical journey and a great introduction for those wanting to eventually learn guitar.
 Tailored for ages 4 and up, these fun and engaging classes teach the fundamentals of playing the ukulele in a supportive, nurturing environment.
 With a focus on communication between parents and teachers, we ensure that every child progresses at their own pace.
 Students can also look forward to performing in our December and May recitals, giving them the chance to showcase their new skills with confidence.

-Voice Lessons
+Voice

 Our voice lessons are perfect for students ages 8 and up, whether they are just beginning or looking to refine their singing skills.
 In these engaging and personalized classes, students will learn vocal techniques, breath control, and performance skills, all while building confidence in their voice.
 We prioritize excellent communication between parents and instructors, ensuring each student receives the support they need to thrive.

-Jr. Drums
+Drums

-Our Jr. Drum class is perfect for young musicians ages 8-15 who are ready to take their skills to the next level by learning to use the full drum set.
+Our Drum class is perfect for young musicians ages 4+ who are ready to take their skills to the next level by learning to use the full drum set.
 In this group class, students will build on their basic rhythm and coordination skills as they explore new beats and techniques on the drum kit.
 With hands-on instruction, students will gain confidence in using different parts of the drum set, all while enjoying a fun, supportive environment.

-Video Game Development
+Jr Video Game Development 1 (Ages 8+)

 Typing: Very little